-- 4.4 The main existing land use is agriculture, occupying all of Sites C, D & E, comprising of a mixture of Grades 3 & 4 agricultural land, which are the lower quality land grades. - 4.5 Site B is a household waste site, which is a valued local facility that should be retained unless a suitable alternative site can be provided as part of the redevelopment. - 4.6 Site A is a vacant industrial site, comprising of older warehousing and office buildings which have now been demolished .A planning application was submitted in December 2014 for the redevelopment of the site for 73 dwellings, and has been approved. - 4.7 Newport Pagnell is the largest of the Key Settlements in the rural area.
-A main principle of sustainable development, which underlies both National and Local planning policies, is that development should integrate housing, employment and infrastructure in order to minimise the need for travel and reduce carbon emissions.
-New housing development should be provided with the necessary infrastructure to meet the social, educational and recreational needs of its residents.
-Details of layout and land uses are illustrated on Figure 4 which is an indicative plan.
+- 4.4 The main existing land use is agriculture, occupying all of Sites C, D & E, comprising of a mixture of Grades 3 & 4 agricultural land, which are the lower quality land grades. - 4.5 Site B is a household waste site, which is a valued local facility that should be retained unless a suitable alternative site can be provided as part of the redevelopment. - 4.6 Site A is a vacant industrial site, comprising of older warehousing and office buildings which have now been demolished .A planning application was submitted in December 2014 for the redevelopment of the site for 80 dwellings, and is currently undetermined.